-We have to compute the three point functions involving descendants, and then transform them into the needed geometry using the conformal map that is relegated to the \appref{app1}.
-Explicitly, one has to look for the orthogonal basis of the descendants.
-For example, in level one, the normalized first descendant $O^{(-1)}$ is defined as $\frac{1}{\sqrt{2\Delta}}L_{-1}O$.
-It's transformation under the conformal map $\chi(z)$ is
+We have to compute the three point functions involving descendants, and then transform them into the needed geometry using the conformal map constructed in the last section.
+Explicitly, one has to first look for the orthogonal basis of the descendants.
+For example, in level one, the normalized first descendant $O^{(-1)}$ is defined as $\frac{1}{\sqrt{2h}}L_{-1}O$.
+It's transformation under the conformal map $\chi(z)$ is:

-In the second level, we find three normalized operators.
+In the second level, we find three normalized operators,

 and the corresponding transformation rules given by: